-The Highest Yielding Fixed Income Investments: Where to Find Yield NOW
+The Highest Yielding Fixed Income Investments

 In recent years, the extremely low rates on U.S. Treasuries and other lower-risk investments have fueled rising demand for high-yielding investments.
 Below are six ways that investors can boost their yields and overcome the low-rate environment.
 But beware: with higher yields also comes higher risk.
 Even if you need to boost your investment income, it isn’t worth excessive risks if you need to use the money soon, you depend on it for retirement, or you aren’t used to more volatile investments.

 With that said, there are two ways to pick up higher yields in the bond market.

 First, long-term bonds tend to offer higher yields than their short-term counterparts.
 The reason for this is simple: since more can go wrong with a bond issuer in a ten- to 30-year period than in a shorter interval, investors demand compensation for the added risk.
 Keep in mind, longer-term bonds tend to be much more volatile than shorter-term issues, so they aren’t appropriate for all investors.

 Also, there are times when long-term issues don’t offer much of an advantage over shorter-term bonds – a condition known as a flat yield curve.
 When this is the case, investors may not be getting appropriate compensation for the added risks of long-term bonds.

 Investors can also find higher yields in the segments of the bond market that come with above-average credit risk.
 Five areas of the bond market that stand out for their ability to provide above-average yields:

 Corporate bonds are a lower-risk way for investors to pick up extra yield, especially if they focus on higher-quality and/or shorter-term issues.
 From 1997 through 2012, investment-grade corporate bonds averaged a yield advantage of 1.67 percentage points over U.S. Treasuries.